Configuring garak

 config, or the default.

-Configuring plugins with YAML
+Configuring Plugins with YAML

-Plugin config happens inside the plugins
+Plugin config happens inside the plugins block.
+Multiple plugins can be

 configured in the same YAML.
 Descend through this specifying plugin type,